spatie/laravel-dashboard/docs/adding-tiles/overview.md

 - [Cloudflare Stats](https://github.com/owenvoke/laravel-dashboard-cloudflare-stats-tile): display statistics from Cloudflare
 - [Google Fit](https://github.com/owenvoke/laravel-dashboard-google-fit-tile): display statistics from Google Fit

 If you have creating a tile package, let us know!
-Sending a mail to info@spatie.be, and we'll mention your tile in the list above.
+Send a mail to info@spatie.be, and we'll add your tile to the list above.